 According to the BLS, employment of financial analysts was expected to increase by 5% between 2019 and 2029, which is faster than average for all jobs.
 The BLS also reported that the median annual wage for this field was $83,660 as of May 2020.

 Investment bankers function as underwriters.
 The BLS classifies them with 'securities, commodities and financial services sales agents.'
 Their job is to connect investors who provide loans at an interest to businesses needing funds.
 Investment bankers are key players in helping new businesses offer their stock publicly.

 Investment bankers often earn large salaries and work long hours; the BLS reported that the median annual salary for securities, commodities and financial services sales agents, the larger group that includes investment bankers, was $64,770 as of May 2020.
 They deal with mergers and acquisitions of companies and must meet with clients.
 Since they act as sales agents, investment bankers must be adept at dealing with people.
 They often work in call centers, contacting clients and responding to requests to open accounts, provide trading services and give advice to potential investors.

-According to BLS reports, securities, commodities and financial services sales agents were expected to see a four percent increase in employment between 2018 and 2028, which is an average rate of growth for all jobs.
+According to BLS reports, securities, commodities and financial services sales agents were expected to see a 4% increase in employment between 2019 and 2029, which is an average rate of growth for all jobs.
 Specifically, investment bankers' services are expected to stay in demand as the economy bounces back from the recent recession.